wefabricate/eip_scanner/README.md

 ## Requirements

-* CMake 3.5 and higher
+* CMake 3.16 and higher
 * C++20 compiler (tested with GCC and MinGW)
 * Linux, MacOS, and Windows

+OR

+* pixi - https://pixi.sh/ to handle all dependencies

 ## Installing